fluxsocial/junto-mobile/OPEN-SOURCE.md

 ## Getting Started
 ### Requirements:
 1) Latest version of [Flutter](https://github.com/flutter/flutter) (Junto development team uses branch `beta`)
-2) Junto API (Request an API key.
+2) Junto API (Request an API key at hi@junto.foundation.
 We are optimizing our security and will open source our API soon)

 ### Building the project:
 Once you've configured Flutter and obtained an API key from the dev team: